Adult Activities & Education

 Instructor: Jan McAndrew

-Instructor Jan McAndrew - Beginning Tribal Belly Dance - FCBD®Style is an enjoyable method of improvisational choreography, using a vocabulary of natural movements and cues allowing the dancers to communicate via gesture and eye contact when dancing together as a group, allowing each person to lead when they feel ready.
+Beginning Tribal Belly Dance - FCBD®Style is an enjoyable method of improvisational choreography, using a vocabulary of natural movements and cues allowing the dancers to communicate via gesture and eye contact when dancing together as a group, allowing each person to lead when they feel ready.
 FCBD®Style is a fusion dance form.
 The movements are inspired by folkloric dances of the Middle East, North Africa, Spain, and India.
 It is a uniquely modern creation that does not represent an “authentic” dance from any particular region.
 We work with you on posture, body consciousness and self-confidence.
-Moderate and self-paced This class is gender friendly.
-Yoga style clothing preferred; Tight fitting top, leggings (long 25+ yard or full circle skirt recommended, but not necessary.)
+Moderate and self-paced this class is gender friendly.
+Yoga style clothing preferred; Tight fitting top, leggings long 25+ yard or full circle skirt recommended, but not necessary.)
 Bare feet or dance shoes.
 Bring your own water.

 Tap Dance